hv-support/customer-training/dst/ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 #### <font color='red'>Ansible Node(s) Configuration</font>
-* add ansadmin to nodes
+* add ansadmin to all Nodes
 * ensure it has root priviledges

 * set PasswordAuthentication yes

 </br>

 **add ansadmin**

-ensure that you're logged with CentOS credentials.
+**ensure that you're logged with CentOS credentials, on the Ansible Controller**

-SSH into ansible node from controller:
+SSH into Node 1 from Ansible Controller:
+in a new terminal window: [centos@centos7 ~]$
 ```
 ssh 10.0.0.2
 username: centos
 password: centos
 ```
-ensure you're root:
+ensure you're root on Node 1:
 ```
 sudo su -
 ```